 TIP #2: Set the correct water temperature.

 Water temperature is a little tricky.
-Some tea require just boiled water while other teas are a little more sensitive to hot water (especially green tea) so you’ll need to make sure the water temperature is correct.
+Some tea requires boiled water while other teas are a little more sensitive to hot water (especially green tea), so you’ll need to make sure the water temperature is correct.

 I use my electric kettle with temperature setting (this is a MUST for serious tea drinkers) and set the temperature for each type of tea I drink.

 HZHHH Kettle Stainless Steel Electric Kettle Household Kitchen

 This electric kettle is the absolute best and my favourite due to its price and quality.
 It’s the one I own and use almost daily.